Updated June 9, 2023

-Storing Data: Store operator is used to storing the processed/loaded data.
+5. Storing Data: The store operator stores the processed/loaded data.

 grunt> STORE college_students INTO ‘ hdfs://localhost:9000/pig_Output/ ‘ USING PigStorage (‘,’);

-Here, “/pig_Output/” is the directory where relation needs to be stored.
+Here, “/pig_Output/” is the directory where the relation needs to be stored.

-Dump Operator: This command is used to display the results on screen.
+6. Dump Operator: This command displays the results on the screen.
 It usually helps in debugging.

 grunt> Dump college_students;

-Describe Operator: It helps the programmer to view the schema of the relation.
+7. Describe Operator: It helps the programmer view the relation’s schema.

 grunt> describe college_students;

-Explain: This command helps to review the logical, physical and map-reduce execution plans.
+8. Explain: This command helps to review the logical, physical, and map-reduce execution plans.

 grunt> explain college_students;